zazaserty/zaquartz/content/Semestre 3/Environmental Economics/Séance 3-Pollution as market failure.md

 The idea is to not use the waste sink as much as possible, but this depends on current technology.
 Right now, we can't recycle everything:
 - Natural environments are the ultimate repositories of waste products.
 - Waste is produced within natural environments and economic systems.
-- But not all waste can be recycled: too expensive or difficult (i.e., 2nd Law of Thermodynamics).
+- But not all waste can be recycled: too expensive or difficult (**i.e.**, 2nd Law of Thermodynamics).
 #### Disposing nuclear scores of the Fukushima power plant
 - Japan has begun releasing treated radioactive water from its damaged Fukushima power plant into the Pacific Ocean 12 years after a nuclear meltdown.
 - The International Atomic Energy Agency says the water will have *negligible* radiological impact on people and the environment.